 Why you ask?

-Because the officer or medic has just completely reversed the effects of the opioid on the brain which means
+Because the officer or medic has just completely reversed the effects of the opioid on the brain, bringing them back to normal.

 The human animal is a strange creature indeed..

 If you or someone you know is trapped in the hell that is opioid addiction, please reach out for help NOW.
 This decision can literally be the difference between someone living or dying.